filecoin-project/lotus-docs/content/en/docs/storage-providers/seal-workers.md

 ##### Use case

-- This feature is useful when storage path is not shared between the worker.
+- This feature is useful when the Lotus storage path is not shared between workers.
-- This feature can used to group workers if some of the workers share a storage path (ex: NFS) but not all.
-- In case all workers share the same storage path like NFS or similar storage then this feature would not be helpful.
+- This feature can be used to group workers together if some, but not all, of them share a storage path (e.g. NFS).
+If all the workers share the same storage path, then this feature should not be used.
 - This feature does not relate to long term storage path.

 ```